google/security-research/kernelctf/rules.md

 ## 1-day submissions

+  0. Exploit the bug and capture the flag from the target environment (the flag is a proof of successful exploitation).

-  1. Submit all requested vulnerability details (without exploitation details) via this form.
+  1. Submit the requested vulnerability details via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) (without including additional details on the exploitation technique for now).

-  2. Send us the description of the vulnerability via [bughunters.google.com](https://bughunters.google.com/).
+  2. Send us the description of the vulnerability via [bughunters.google.com](https://bughunters.google.com/) (see tips below).

   3. Wait for us to publish the CVE or publish the vulnerability details yourself on [oss-sec](https://seclists.org/oss-sec/).